The stair risers are the visible vertical part of the step.

 This will help remove the old paint (or varnish).

-Plus, it will help in better adhesion so that the new primer and paint on wood are received properly.
+Plus, it will help in better adhesion so that the new primer and paint on wood are correctly received.

 Step 4.
 Clean and let it dry

-If you have used a damp cloth, let the surface dry completely for an hour.
+If you have used a damp cloth, let the surface dry for an hour.

 Step 5.
 Prime the stair risers

 Using natural bristle brushes, apply the primer to the stair risers in the direction of wood grains.

 It’s good to use a heavy-duty primer for stair risers made of MDF or plywood as it can hold up to foot traffic very well.